EN

 Gunther Van Essche

-In 1995, Bernard decided that the bar could be raised even higher and wanted someone of high quality who could help him raise it.
-He chooses top pastry chef Gunther Van Essche.
+In 1995, Bernard wanted to raise the bar higher so he searched a specialist in the field of the highest level who could help him reach his goals.
+He chose top pastry chef Gunther Van Essche (°1965).
 After winning almost every competition there is to win in Belgium, Gunther wins the biennial World Pastry Cup (Coupe du monde) in Lyon in 1995 for the first and only time in Belgian history, so to speak, the “pastry world cup”.
 This is the highest good you can achieve as a pastry chef.

-Gunther joins the team and when Jan is allowed to join the business in 2008, he takes him under his wing to teach him all the tricks of the trade.
-Gunther creates beautiful creations and has been a great supporter since his arrival
+Gunther joins the team and when Jan enters the family business in 2008, Gunther takes him under his wings to teach him all the tricks of the trade.
+Gunther makes the beautiful creations and has been a great support, first for Bernard, later also for Jan.

 DelReY